 REVEREND MOSES MATHER

-Graduated from Yale University in 1739 and ordained over the Congregational church in Darien in 1744, a post he held until his death.
+OTHER: He graduated from Yale University in 1739 and was ordained over the Congregational church in Darien in 1744, a post he held until his death.
 Princeton University gave him the degree of D.D. in 1791.
-He published two books, Infant Baptism Defended in 1759, and Election Sermons in 1781.
+He published two books: Infant Baptism Defended in 1759 and Election Sermons in 1781.

 Reverend Mather was the first minister in Darien.
-He was captured on July 22, 1781 along with 47 other men and transported across Long Island Sound.
-Dr. Mather with his parishioners suffered five months in foul British prisons in New York City before those who survived their confinement were exchanged and returned to their homes.
+He was captured on July 22, 1781, along with 47 other men and transported across Long Island Sound.
+Dr. Mather and his parishioners spent five months in foul British prisons in New York City before those who survived their confinement were exchanged and returned to their homes.

-Inscription on his headstone reads, “death is a debt to nature due which I have paid and so must you.”
+The inscription on his headstone reads, “Death is a debt to nature due which I have paid, and so must you.”

 Mural in Darien Town Hall depicting the capture of Rev. Mather by the British